Ennaciri1/dashboard_admin_ajiapp2/API_INTEGRATION.md

 **Important Notes**:

 - Deleting a language will affect all entities using that language for translations
-- Consider setting `isActive=false` instead of deleting to preserve existing translations
+- Consider setting `active=false` instead of deleting to preserve existing translations

 ---